Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Test your strength as you try to remove the sword in the stone, cross the drawbridge over the moat and into a land full of dragons, princesses and knights, or check out the torture dungeon if you dare.

-If you’re looking for something a bit more outdoorsy, make your way to Lake Wendouree.
+For nature lovers looking for something a bit more outdoorsy, make your way to Lake Wendouree, a popular spot on day trips from Melbourne.

 This is also where the Ballarat Botanical Gardens are found which are beautiful for a stroll.